Paying off a loan early can reduce your overall interest payments, but depending on the terms of your loan, you could face prepayment penalties.

 And if you want to keep the savings coming, look at your insurance next.
 Perhaps you’re not getting quite as good a deal as you initially thought!
 Comparing insurance quotes can find you something cheaper.

-Jerry comes in.
+Jerrycomes in.
 As a licensed online broker, Jerry does all the hard work of finding the cheapest quotes from top insurance companies and setting up your new car insurance policy.
-Jerry will even cancel your old policy for you.
+Jerry will even help you cancel your old policy.

 Jerry’s car loan comparison tool